-Squarecap has developed an application that can sit over a user’s PowerPoint presentation and allows the user to control Squarecap without having to switch to a browser window.
-The widget application is available for Windows and Mac.
-Below are the download instructions.
+Squarecap's desktop app sits over a user’s PowerPoint presentation and allows the user to control Squarecap without having to switch to a browser window.
+This widget is available for Windows and Mac.
+See below for download instructions.

 You must have your Squarecap account set up and be able to log in through the normal browser interface before you can use the widget.

-It is best to create a lecture using the Browser interface.
-You don't have to put your questions into the lecture if you don't need to, because they could come from your PPT slide, but the lecture could be given a title and saved.
-By default every created lecture has one question in it.
+It is best to create a session using the Browser interface.
+You don't have to put your questions into the session if you don't need to, because they could come from your PPT slide, but the session could be given a title and saved.
+By default every created session has one question in it.

 Launch the widget from your desktop just like you would launch any other desktop application by simply clicking on the icon